Boston Bone Cancer Misdiagnosis Attorneys

 However, your health can only improve with the treatment that is best suited for your type of cancer.
 When a doctor fails to provide the correct diagnosis for your cancer, the consequences are severe and can seriously impact your ability to recover and return to a normal life.

 If a doctor misdiagnosed your bone cancer, you should not have to pay for that doctor’s incompetence and failure to perform their job.
 This mistake may not only have cost you additional money for incorrect treatment, but it also prevented you from getting the swift and proper care you need to manage this disease.

 You may be eligible to receive compensation for the pain, suffering, and monetary losses you have experienced as a result of a misdiagnosis.
-The medical malpractice attorneys at Crowe & Mulvey, LLP are prepared to help you fight for the compensation that you need.
-Contact us today at (617) 426-4488 to begin work on your case
+The Boston bone cancer misdiagnosis attorneys at Crowe & Mulvey, LLP are prepared to help you fight for the compensation that you need.
+Contact us today at (617) 404-3417 to begin work on your case.

 The American Cancer Society estimates that, in 2019 alone, 3,500 new cases of bone cancer are likely to be diagnosed.
 Bone cancer is a very deadly form of cancer and in a single year bone cancer may lead to 1,660 deaths.
 The mortality rate for this disease is relatively high because there are still no early detection methods that are effective in detecting bone cancer.
 Doctors must rely on understanding the patient’s symptoms and use that information to make an accurate diagnosis

 Although bone cancer is a particularly deadly form of cancer, it is also relatively rare, accounting for only 0.2% of all cancers diagnosed.
 If the doctor who provided your diagnosis is not knowledgeable about bone cancer, they may not know the signs and symptoms to look for when diagnosing this type of cancer.